redox-os/website/content/faq.en.md

 #### Bug isolation

-Most system components run in user-space on a microkernel system, a bug in a non-kernel component won't [crash the system/kernel](https://en.wikipedia.org/wiki/Kernel_panic).
+Most system components run in user-space on a microkernel system.
+Because of this, bug in a non-kernel component won't [crash the system/kernel](https://en.wikipedia.org/wiki/Kernel_panic).

 #### No-reboot design

-A mature microkernel changes very little (bug fixing), so you won't need to restart your system very often to update the system.
+A mature microkernel changes very little (except for bug fixes), so you won't need to restart your system very often to update it.

-Since most of the system components are in userspace, they can be replaced on-the-fly (reducing downtime for server administrators).
+Since most of the system components are in userspace, they can be replaced on-the-fly, reducing downtime for server administrators.

 #### Easy to develop and debug